apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/config-cg.md

 Where ${namespace} is the namespace where the DorisDisaggregatedCluster is deployed, and ${beConfigMapFileName} is the filename containing the custom ConfigMap.

 ### Step 3: Update the `DorisDisaggregatedCluster` resource
 To enable persistent storage, a storage template must be configured.
 The `DorisDisaggregatedCluster` resource uses `persistentVolume` to describe the persistent storage template.
-The template is defined using Kubernetes' [PersistentVolumeClaimSpec](https://kubernetes.io/docs/reference/kubernetes-api/config-and-storage-resources/persistent-volume-claim-v1/#PersistentVolumeClaimSpec).
+The template is defined using [PersistentVolumeClaimSpec](https://kubernetes.io/docs/reference/kubernetes-api/config-and-storage-resources/persistent-volume-claim-v1/#PersistentVolumeClaimSpec).
 In the persistent storage template, multiple mount paths can be specified through `mountPaths`.
 If `mountPaths` is not set, Doris Operator will automatically parse the `file_cache_path` from the startup configuration to determine the mount point and use the template to create persistent storage.
 The `annotations` field is where custom annotations can be added.
 By default, Doris Operator creates persistent storage for logs.
 If the Kubernetes cluster has a log collection system that can collect logs from Doris services via standardized output, persistent storage for logs can be disabled by setting `logNotStore: true`.
 Below is an example of how to use a custom ConfigMap and set up a storage template for BE services:
 ```yaml